Which of the following best describes the fundamental attribution... | Study Prep in Pearson+

 1

-Understand that the fundamental attribution error refers to a common bias in social psychology where people explain others' behavior by overemphasizing internal characteristics (dispositional factors) rather than external circumstances (situational factors).
+Step 1: Understand the concept of the fundamental attribution error in social psychology.
+It refers to a common cognitive bias in how people explain others' behavior.

-Recognize that dispositional factors relate to personality traits, attitudes, or intentions, while situational factors involve external influences like the environment or social pressures.
+Step 2: Recognize that this error involves overemphasizing internal characteristics, such as personality traits, when interpreting someone else's actions.

-Analyze each option by checking whether it highlights the overemphasis on dispositional factors and the underestimation of situational factors when interpreting others' behavior.
+Step 3: Also note that it involves underestimating external or situational factors that might influence behavior, such as environmental or contextual influences.

 Watch next